 Note: at about the 5 & 18 mile marks, you will traverse a wooden “swinging” footbridge over the Brandywine River.
 This footbridge has an uneven surface and caution is advised.

-Medical coverage is coordinated by the Christiana Care Health System Emergency Services Department and the New Castle County Paramedics.
+Medical coverage is coordinated by the Christiana Care Health System Emergency Services Department and the New Castle County Emergency Medical Services.
 Emergency medical response throughout the race venue is coordinated by the New Castle County Paramedics in conjunction with contracted ambulance services and New Castle County Paramedic teams on bicycles.

 If a medical need should arise, please contact a member of the medical team, who will be wearing blue safety vests, a Wilmington Police Officer, who are serving as course marshals at major intersections, or a water station captain (wearing an orange safety vest) at each water station on the course.
 All of these individuals have the ability to contact emergency medical services personnel and request assistance by closed circuit radio.